-The recipe is the same for the classic crepe, save for the addition of pureed spinach and Italian parsley.
+The recipe is the same for the classic crêpe, save for the addition of pureed spinach and Italian parsley.
 There is, however, one trick to ensure perfection, and that is to age the batter.
-Allotting an hour or two for the batter to rest ensures that long-chain glutens will form—a crucial step that gives crepes a degree elasticity, making them easier to flip and handle.
+Allotting an hour or two for the batter to rest ensures that long-chain glutens will form—a crucial step that gives crêpes a degree of elasticity, making them easier to flip and handle.

 Fill them with lightly sautéed spring vegetables—we’ve chosen a mix of English peas, courgettes, and mushrooms for this dish along with a dollop of crème fraîche to add some richness and fat.
 Pair it with our Pinot Gris Reserve or with our Classique Chardonnay, either wine plays well with the fresh, savory flavors of the crepes.

 3 cups tightly packed spinach leaves